top of page

 • Khan El Khalili has quite a few restaurants and cafes, but don’t bother looking for anything that looks familiar -- the fare here is decidedly Egyptian.

-• Naguib Mahfouz is the most famous restaurant and cafe in the market due to its being run by the Oberoi hotel group -- they have consistently good food and swankier surroundings then most (ok, all) other restaurants in the area.
+• Khan El Khalili Restaurant & Naguib Mahfouz Cafe (or just Naguib Mahfouz Cafe for short) is the most famous restaurant and cafe in the market due to its being run by the Oberoi hotel group -- they have consistently good food and swankier surroundings then most other restaurants in the area.
 On weekends and other high traffic times there might be a wait though, and it’s pricier than other cafes in Khan El Khalili.
 For more restaurants in Cairo recommended for both tourists and locals alike, head here.

 • El Fishawy is another extremely famous cafe, due to its being open for more than 200 years.
 Expect to be squeezed into any open chair they have in the alley, even if you end up sharing a table with a stranger, because this place gets crowded, fast.
 Stop here for a shisha or a quick drink, and we do mean quick, because the waiters will try to hustle you out as soon as you’re finished drinking.
 A good spot for people watching.
 Read: Vintage Cairo - 17 of the Oldest Restaurants, Cafes & Bars in the City